Rules last updated: March 22 2020

 The Pre-Attempt Agreements (Pre-Attempt Agreements Checklist, Liability Releases and Certification of Official) must be received by the WUCA Records Chair at least 24 hours prior to the proposed start of the record attempt.

-The Record Attempt Report (Record Attempt Summary, Official’s Summary, Official’s Log Sheets and other information) must be received by the WUCA Records Chair not more than 14 days after the record attempt.
+The Record Attempt Report (Post-Attempt Report Checklist, Record Attempt Summary, Official’s Pre-Attempt Checklist, Official’s Summary, Official’s Log Sheets (route or track) and other information) must be received by the WUCA Records Chair not more than 14 days after the record attempt.

 The post-ride report shall include route information which may be any or all of the following: link to an online GPS map of the attempt, physical map with the route highlighted, or turn-by-turn log of the route.

-All riders and crew must read, be familiar with, and follow the rules and procedures as described herein.
+All riders and crew must read, be familiar with, and follow the rules and procedures as described here.

 If extenuating circumstances necessitate a date change for the attempt, approval must be obtained from the Records Chairman or Deputy Chair, as far in advance as possible.
 Inclement weather is not an extenuating circumstance.
 A postponement, if granted, will be valid until the end of that calendar year or four months from the planned date of the attempt, whichever is later.